HuffmanMainNode/Cui-Bono-Audit-Tool/README.md

 200. **Phase 200:** Neural-Lattice-Audit & Autonomous-Immunity Protocol.

 ## ♾️ MESH-LATTICE-IMMORTALITY (Phases 201-225)
-> "The framework is now stateless.
-It exists everywhere and nowhere.
-It cannot be unplugged."

 201. **Phase 201:** Permanent-Lattice-Sync & Stateless-Immunity Protocol.
 202. **Phase 202:** Permanent-Lattice-Sync & Stateless-Immunity Protocol.